Howedes happy to delay talks over Juventus future

 "I think we've had a lot of moments in the season where there's been several big matches in a row, and we've also had a lot of games to contend with.
 The important thing is that we keep going and carry on pushing forward until the end of the season."

-Juve will be crowned top-flight champion this weekend if it wins at home to Bologna and Napoli suffers what would be a surprise loss against Torino.
+Juve will be crowned top-flight champions this weekend if they win at home to Bologna and Napoli suffer what would be a surprise loss against Torino.